MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwaddinstance.md

 ## -description

-The `PcwAddInstance` function adds the specified instance of the counter set to the consumer buffer.
+The `PcwAddInstance` function adds the specified instance of the counterset to the consumer buffer.
 Most developers will use a [CTRPP](https://docs.microsoft.com/windows/win32/perfctrs/ctrpp)-generated Add\*\*\* function instead of calling this function directly.

 ## -parameters

 ### -param Buffer [in]

-A handle to the system-managed buffer to which the instance of the counter set will be added.
+A handle to the system-managed buffer to which the instance of the counterset will be added.
 When the buffer comes from a `PcwCallbackEnumerateInstances` notification, `PcwAddInstance` will record only the Name and Id of the instance.
 When the buffer comes from a `PcwCallbackCollectData` notification, `PcwAddInstance` will record the Name, Id, and Data (counter values) of the instance.

 ### -param Name [in]